-Arctic Explorations is the story of 19thcentury explorer, Elisha Kent Kane, and his curious romance with Maggie Fox, the noted spiritualist and medium.
-Complete opposites in almost every respect – he, a navy surgeon and scientist from a prominent family; she, an uneducated farm-girl who many considered a huckster –they were each American celebrities who entertained crowds with tales of mysterious places and phenomena: glaciers, polar bears and the Inuit communities, or the world of the hereafter, and how to communicate with the dead.
+Arctic Explorations tells the story of 19th century explorer Elisha Kent Kane, and his curious romance with spiritualist and medium Maggie Fox.
+Opposites in almost every respect – he, a navy surgeon from a prominent family; she, an uneducated farm-girl who many considered a huckster –they were both American celebrities who entertained crowds: he with tales about glaciers and polar bears, she with messages from the hereafter.

-Arctic Explorations, then, is about our never-ending desire to discover what lies beyond, to know where we came from and where we are going.
-Explorers, all of us, our success often comes at a cost, and nowhere can this cost be measured more than in the Arctic: over 300 billion tons of ice from the Humboldt glacier melted on a single day this past June.
+Arctic Explorations is, then, about our human quest to know what lies beyond.
+Explorers, all of us, our success often comes at a cost, and nowhere can this cost be measured more than in the Arctic, one of the most beautiful – and endangered – places on earth.

 Kane’s ship was trapped in the ice for two years off the coast of Greenland.
 He and his crew survived not because they brought with them the technology of the modern world (though they did do that), but because of the generosity of the Inuit.
 Today, because of global warming, the Inuit, who have lived in the Arctic for centuries, are seeing their land disappear.
 Over 300 billion tons of ice melted on a single day last June.